SeaOfNodes/Simple/chapter10/README.md

 In this chapter we do not have inheritance or sub-typing.
 But if we had subtyping and `Vector3D` was a subtype of `Vector2D` then `x` and `y` would alias and would be given the same alias class.

-The alias classes enable the compiler to reorder instructions that do pointer accesses.
-Our approach combines type and field information so that loads and stores to different fields in the same or different types can be performed in parallel, while ensuring that loads and stores to the same field of a struct type are serialized.

-A good overview of type based alias analysis can be found in the paper `Type Based Alias Analysis`.[^1] Our approach is a form of TBAA similar to the "FieldTypeDecl" algorithm described in the paper.
-We do not track aliasing by instance of a Struct type.

 ## Extensions to Intermediate Representation